plues/plues.github.io/_i18n/en/index.md

 The core validation logic is implemented using the B-Method and the [ProB](http://www3.hhu.de/stups/prob/index.php/Main_Page) tool.
-The B model describes the constaints a curriculum must satisfy in order to be feasible for a student.
+The B model describes the constraints a curriculum must satisfy in order to be feasible for a student.
 ProB is used to solve these constraints and search for valid timetables that satisfy the curriculum rules.